tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-test-runner.markdown

 Big Data projects different from usual software engineering projects is that users, Data analysts, know more about the data than you.
 They are the much better testers than any typical QE engineer, and being to able to get their input is essential in ensuring Big Data projects doing the right thing in the right ways.
 Being able to get help from them is good for testing.

+Data analysts, the de-facto end-users and testers, usually not familiar with any other languages than SQL.